What is Tylenol?

-Due to its toxic effects on the liver, Tylenol has drug interactions such as:
+Due to its toxic effects on the liver, Tylenol may interact negatively with other drugs such as:

 - Over-the-counter cough and cold medication containing acetaminophen

 - Prescription pain relievers that contain acetaminophen such as Vicodin, Darvocet, Norco, Percocet, Tylenol with Codeine, Fioricet

 - Anticonvulsants and other medications that affect the liver such as Dolobid (diflunisal) and Isoniazid

 - Oral anticoagulants such as Coumadin (warfarin) – may increase the risk of bleeding

 Alcohol is also known to be damaging to the liver and should never be used at the same time.
 People who consume alcohol should limit their use of Tylenol or other products containing acetaminophen.